 As with EFSPs, Electronic Filing Managers are also available to e-Filing implementers in various forms and fashions.
-In addition, your selection of an EFM may be highly dependent on what on the EFSP(s) that have been identified.
-Commericial vendors typically offer what would be considered EFM functions within their software and may or may not require its use should you select that vendor's system.
+In addition, your selection of an EFM may be highly dependent on what EFSP(s) have been identified.
+Commercial vendors typically offer what would be considered EFM functions within their software and may or may not require its use should you select that vendor's system.
 Or, the court's case management system software may have built-in EFM capabilities.
 The court also has the option to custom develop their own EFM software.
-The beauty of the ECF specification is that it doesn't care which EFM option you choose, it is designed to work with any of them.
+The beauty of the ECF specification is that it doesn't matter which EFM option you choose, it is designed to work with any of them.